Skip to content

 Prego's Menu

-Prego’s menu is structured around classic Italian courses.
-It focuses on high-quality ingredients and handmade elements.
-The “Pasta Fatta in Casa” section highlights this commitment.
-It means “home-made pasta.”
-Gourmet pizzas are also on the menu.
+Prego’s menu is structured around classic Italian courses, with a clear focus on high-quality ingredients and handmade elements.
+In particular, the “Pasta Fatta in Casa” section highlights this commitment, with the name translating simply as “home-made pasta.”
+Gourmet pizzas are also featured.

 Dinner at Prego